 How do I get tested for gonorrhea?

 We make getting tested for gonorrhea simple.
 We offer the Nucleic Acid Amplification Test (NAAT) which is a urine test that is highly recommended by the Centers for Disease Control and Prevention (CDC) for its reliability.
-For best results, be sure you don't urinate for at least one hour prior to your lab visit; you do not need to fast.
+You do not need to fast.

 This test amplifies the DNA that is found in the Neisseria gonorrhoeae bacteria.
 Molecular tests like this one are generally more sensitive than a swab test of the cervix (women), the urethra (men), or rectum for people who have receptive anal sex.
 Best of all, the test is easy and safe (no undressing or swabbing required!)...and it's the most accurate gonorrhea test available today.